Heaven (Australian band): Reformations and Death of Allan Fryer

 In 1985, Heaven opened for Christian metal band Stryper in Corpus Christi, Texas.

 Kelly, Marlow, Fryer and Haese reformed Heaven in Sydney in 1998 to play two shows, with Theo Kats and Joe Turtur alternating behind the drum kit.
 After this, Kats and Marlow started working on new material with guitarist Kevin Pratt.
 Pratt had featured in Sydney bands Boss and BB Steal during the 1980s, recording an album with each.
 The collaboration was designed as a new Heaven album but Fryer returned home to Texas and the project ran out of money.
 Yet another reformation happened in 2001 however, when Fryer, Marlow, Kats and Pratt recruited guitarist Ross Flynn and toured as Heaven in support of Judas Priest's Australian tour.
 Immediately after these shows, Fryer again returned to America.

 On 4 June 2015 it was announced that Heaven's vocalist, Allan Fryer, had died after a long battle with cancer.
 He was survived by his daughter, Kallan and four grandchildren.

 2022 Reformation

-Heaven have recently reformed with original members Laurie Marlow and John Haese, performing in Sydney in November 2022.
+Heaven had most recently reformed with original members Laurie Marlow and John Haese, performing in Sydney in November 2022.